|

 There are many pleasures

-from owning and displaying such works of art, moments of military history
+in owning and displaying such works of art, moments of military history

 captured in metal.